ztkent/moki/README.md

 ```
 Flags:
   -h:                        Show this message
-  -c:                        Start a conversation with BashGPT
+  -c:                        Start a conversation with Moki
   -llm [openai, anyscale]:   Set the LLM Provider
   -m [string]:               Set the model to use for the LLM response
   -max-messages [int]:       Set the maximum conversation context length